redis/redis-doc/topics/cluster-spec.md

 messages are only sent when an old configuration is detected, and only cover the information needed to fix the wrong configuration.

+Replica migration
+---

+Redis Cluster implements a concept called *replica migraiton* in order to improve the availability of the system.
+The idea is that in a cluster with a master-slave setup, if the map between slaves and masters is fixed there is limited availability over time if multiple indepedent failures of single nodes happen.

+For example in a cluster where every master has a single slave, the cluster can continue the operations as long the master or the slave fail, but not if both fail the same time.
+However there is a class of failures, that are the independent failures of single nodes caused by hardware or software issues that can accumulate over time.
+For example:

+* Master A has a single slave A1.
+* Master A fails.
+A1 is promoted as new slave.
+* Three hours later A1 fails in an independent manner (not related to the failure of A).
+No other slave is available for promotion since also node A is still down.
+The cluster cannot continue normal operations.

+If the map between masters and slaves is fixed, the only way to make the cluster more resistant to the above scenario is to add slaves to every master, however this is costly as it requires more instances of Redis to be executed, more memory, and so forth.

+An alternative is to create an asymmetry in the cluster, and let the cluster layout automatically change over time.
+For example the cluster may have three slaves A, B, C. A and B have a single slave each, A1 and B1.
+However the master C is different and has two slaves: C1 and C2.

+Replica migration is the process of automatic reconfiguration of a slave in order to *migrate* to a master that has no longer coverage (no working slaves).
+With replica migration the scenario mentioned above turns into the
+following:

+* Master A fails.
+A1 is promoted.
+* C2 migrates as slave of A1, that is otherwise not backed by any slave.
+* Three hours later A1 fails as well.
+* C2 is promoted as new master to replace A1.
+* The cluster can continue the operations.

+Replica migration algorithm
+---

+The migration algorithm does not use any form of agreement, since the slaves layout in a Redis Cluster is not part of the cluster configuration that requires to be consistent and/or versioned with config epochs.
+Instead it uses an algorithm to avoid mass-migration of slaves when a master is not backed.
+The algorithm guarantees that eventually, once the cluster configuration is stable, every master will be backed by at least one slave.

+This is how the algorithm works.
+To start we need to define what is a *good slave* in this context: a good slave is a slave not in FAIL state from the point of view of a given node.

+The execution of the algorithm is triggered in every slave that detects that there is at least a single master without good slaves.
+However among all the slaves detecting this condition, only a subset should act.
+This subset is actually often a single slave unless different slaves have in a given moment a slightly different vision of the failure state of other nodes.

+The *acting slave* is the slave among the masters having the maximum number of attached slaves, that is not in FAIL state and has the smallest node ID.

+So for example if there are 10 masters with 1 slave each, and 2 masters with 5 slaves each, the slave that will try to migrate is, among the 2 masters having 5 slaves, the one with the lowest node ID.
+Given that no agreement is used, it is possible that when the cluster configuration is not stable, a race condition occurs where multiple slaves think to be the non-failing slave with the lower node ID (but it is an hard to trigger condition in practice).
+If this happens, the result is multiple slaves migrating to the same master, which is harmless.
+If the race happens in a way that will left the ceding master without slaves, as soon as the cluster is stable again the algorithm will be re-executed again and will migrate the slave back to the original master.

+Eventually every master will be backed by at least one slave, however normally the behavior is that a single slave migrates from a master with multiple slaves to an orphaned master.

+The algorithm is controlled by an user-configurable parameter called `cluster-migration-barrier`, that is the number of good slaves a master will be left with for a slave to migrate.
+So for example if this parameter is set to 2, a slave will try to migrate only if its master remains with two working slaves.

 Publish/Subscribe
 ===